-The Shoalhaven Suicide Prevention and Awareness Network (SSPAN) is an association of representatives from the community, government and non-government organisations.
-We work closely with the community to raise awareness of suicide, promote recovery from mental illness, build individual and community resilience with the aim to reduce the impact of suicide in the Shoalhaven.
+The Shoalhaven Suicide Prevention and Awareness Network (SSPAN) is a network of representatives from the Shoalhaven community, government and non-government organisations.
+We work closely with the community to raise awareness of suicide; promote recovery from mental illness; and build individual and community resilience; with the aim of reducing the impact of suicide in the Shoalhaven.

 Bush fire and COVID 19 resources

 Please visit our Useful Links page to view a range of available resources for support during the COVID 19 and the bushfire crisis. ee ur new Care Card if you would like t el a

 The first Wednesday of each month, Community Gateway, 69 Berry St Nowra 6-7.30 pm.

 Raising Funds for SSPAN through the Entertainment Book

 Entertainment Digital Membership and you will receive hundreds of valuable offers for everything you love to do, and you will also be supporting our fundraising.

 Mental Health First Aid Training

 Each year 1 in 5 Australians will experience a mental illness.
 Many people are not knowledgeable or confident to offer assistance.
 Physical first aid is accepted and widespread in our community, however most do not cover mental health problems.
 Mental Health First Aid (MHFA) teaches people the skills to help someone who they’re concerned about.

 SSPAN periodically offers MHFA training to the community.